Aquatic grooming, and Facial fold forcing

 Water modifies your skin's texture, making it more malleable.

-This permits the use of a special grooming technique: facial fold forcing.
+This allows for the use of a special grooming technique: facial fold forcing.

 Aquatic facial fold forcing